 - Go on a Hiking Trail

-Look for different hiking trails in and around your area.
+Look for different hiking trails in and around your area and head out for a hike.
 I like the AllTrails app to find nice places.
 The trails are all rated and reviewed by other hikers, and the app tells you how long the trail is and what kind of terrain you'll find.

 - Take a Walk Through the Neighborhood